 It is for others to comment on the potential ramifications of the current situation and impacts on the housing market, though it seems obvious that scarcity of desirable property is intensified if buying behaviour is redefined by the increased importance of space and the intersection with preference for location.

 Rather, this analysis is only possible through data enablement – that is, the data is simply not available via any single raw feed – and the Harness approach to data stitching ensures the whole picture is seen; without opinion and all-inclusive.
-For a given set of raw data, Addressable provides the largest unified view.
+For a given set of raw data, Data Fabric provides the largest unified view.
 Yes, size really does matter!

 Lag in release of HM Land Registry data and availability of floor area data from other sources may also skew the calculated proportions.